GarrettBoggs/DethWarz/README.md

 # DethWarz
-App that allows the user to pick the victor of a DethWar!
+App that allows the user to pick the victor of a DethBattle!

 Now we may truly know who would win in a fight between Pikuchu and Batman!